Jose Siri Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- Medina makes the start for the Athletics, his sixth of the season.
-He is 1-5 with a 7.53 ERA and 32 strikeouts in 34 2/3 innings pitched.
+- Blackburn makes the start for the Athletics, his fourth of the season.
+He is 0-0 with a 3.60 ERA and 14 strikeouts in 15 2/3 innings pitched.

-- In his last time out -- out of the bullpen on Saturday -- the righty tossed five innings against the Milwaukee Brewers, giving up two earned runs while surrendering three hits.
+- In his most recent time out on Saturday, the righty threw six scoreless innings against the Milwaukee Brewers while surrendering four hits.

-- The 24-year-old has an ERA of 7.53, with 8.3 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .268 batting average against him.
+- The 29-year-old has a 3.60 ERA and 8.4 strikeouts per nine innings across three games this season, while allowing a batting average of .259 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.